 The corner radius of an intersection is increased by a curb extension, so that drivers must slow down to make a right turn.
 The extensions also prevent drivers from using a parking lane for passing and to alert them to changing road conditions.

-Wider roads, such as Berkley Drive N.W., encourages drivers to travel at speeds faster than the posted speed limit.
-When drivers travel at higher speeds, it reduces the safety of people walking and cycling and driving in the area.
+Wider roads, such as Berkley Drive N.W., encourage drivers to travel at speeds faster than the posted speed limit.
+When drivers travel at higher speeds, it reduces the safety of people walking, wheeling (e.g. biking, scooting) and driving in the area.

 Curb extensions help encourage drivers to travel at or below the posted speed limit, especially when turning right through an intersection.
 The curb extensions also allow pedestrians crossing the street to be more visible to drivers as they approach the crossing.

-Why can't speed bumps or speed humps be installed on Berkley Drive to encourage drivers to reduce their speed?
+Why weren’t speed bumps or speed humps installed on Berkley Drive to encourage drivers to reduce their speed?

-Speed bumps or speed humps can only be installed on a road that does not have buses or emergency vehicles travelling regularly on the street.
+Speed bumps or speed humps can only be installed on roads that do not have buses or emergency vehicles travelling regularly on the street.
 Berkley Drive N.W. is a destination route for both emergency vehicles and transit.
-Therefore, speed humps or speeds bumps cannot be installed on this road to encourage drivers to slow down.
+Therefore, speed humps or speeds bumps could not be installed on this road to encourage drivers to slow down.

 For more information on what traffic calming devices can be installed on certain streets in Calgary, visit Section 4.1 of The Traffic Calming Policy.